Neutrino quantum kinetics in three flavors: Flavor evolution in three flavors

 Figure~\ref{angdist} represents the angular distributions associated to the energy spectra in Fig.~\ref{energyspec}.
-For $t_{\mathrm{pb}} = 0.25$~s, once the quasi-steady-state configuration is achieved, the angular distributions of all three antineutrino flavors tend to approach each other; as for neutrinos, while the angular distributions of $\nu_{\mu}$ and $\nu_{\tau}$ are comparable, there is a slight excess of $\nu_{e}$ over the other flavors.
+For $t_{\mathrm{pb}} = 0.25$~s, once the quasi-steady-state configuration is achieved, the angular distributions of all (anti)neutrino flavors remain close to the non-oscillated ones.
 On the other hand, except for small differences, the angular distributions of all flavors of neutrinos and antineutrinos approach each other for $t_{\mathrm{pb}} = 1$~s.
+We note that the zig-zag features appearing in the angular distributions of electron neutrinos and antineutrinos are plotting artifacts, depending on the highly oscillatory nature of the solution for $\cos\theta \simeq \mathcal{O}(0.5$--$0.7)$, see Fig.~\ref{ELNpanels}; however, we have tested that the number of particles is conserved in the presence of flavor conversion and we do not find any significant lepton number violation (despite the fact that we take into account collisions).